ceuceuelma/e-comm_SQL_analysis/README.md

 Submitted as portfolio for Data Analytics SQL projects.

 ## Description
-This is another Data Analysis project SQL (BigQuery).
+This is another Data Analysis project using SQL (BigQuery).

 ## Contributing
 This project is not open to contributions for these are private.
 But comments on each file are very much welcomed.